 The Point Waterfront Development offers a property use mix of office space, retail shops, residential dwellings and leisure options.
 The 55 ha site has already seen significant investment.
 A new cruise line terminal in the harbour, backing on to the Point will dovetail well with the new atmosphere of the precinct.

-Other major projects, amongst others, include the:
+Other major projects, include the:

 • GO!Durban Transport Oriented Development, which has already received major road upgrades and will be an even greater enabler of trade

 • Centrum Government Precinct which would formalise the relationship between buildings such as the International Convention Centre (and extensions) and a related hotel, the library, council chambers and the redevelopment of Gugu Dlamini Park

 • Cornubia integrated human settlement development north of Durban, on 1 300 ha, a partnership between Tongaat Hulett Development, the human settlement departments at national and provincial level and eThekwini municipality

 • Dube TradePort, the multi-modal facility at King Shaka International Airport

 Durban has a very diverse economic landscape, within which there are some large-scale enterprises.
 Cooperation between the public and private sectors is formalised by the large number of cluster initiatives which aim to draw to together experience and expertise from commerce and industry, labour organisations, government and academia.

 Under manufacturing, the following clusters or programmes are active: